Setra Logo

 • A personal mark.

-The inscription is done in a rectangular font: massive glyphs are stretched horizontally and placed at a minimal distance from each other.
+The inscription is set in a rectangular font: massive glyphs are stretched horizontally and spaced at a minimum distance from each other.
 Thanks to good contrast and large intra-letter spaces, they do not merge, maintaining good readability on any medium.

 2010 – today